mickeyboxell/local-k8s/skaffold.md

 ### Introduction

-I am exploring a series of tools to simplify the "inner loop" of the container native development workflow: the period of time during which you are hacking on code, but have not yet pushed to a version control system.
+I am exploring a series of tools to simplify the inner loop of the container native development workflow: the period of time during which you are writing code, but have not yet pushed it to a version control system.
 These tools, [**Draft**](draft.md), [**Skaffold**](skaffold.md), and [**Tilt**](tilt.md) each take a different approach to the task at hand.
 Each tool can be used to build an image of your project, push the image to a registry service of your choice, and deploy the image onto a Kubernetes cluster.
 Adopting these tools will free up your time and allow you to focus on writing code.
 You can learn more about the motivation behind this series in my [first post](intro.md).

 ### Definition

 [Skaffold](https://github.com/GoogleContainerTools/skaffold) is a command line tool used for local continuous development of Kubernetes applications.
-Skaffold can be used to automate the workflow for building your application image, pushing that image to a repository, and deploy to a Kubernetes cluster.
+Skaffold can be used to automate the workflow for building your application image, pushing it to a repository, and deploying it to a Kubernetes cluster.
 Skaffold can watch your code for changes with `skaffold dev` and then kick off the build, push, deploy process automatically when you save your code.

 ### Differentiators

 Skaffold can be used to deploy multiple microservices at once.
 You can reference multiple images and manifest files in your `skaffold.yaml`.
 Skaffold is a very flexible option.
 For example, there are five options for something as straight forward as updating an image repository.
-You could manually replace the image repository in `skaffold.yaml`, or you could use a flag, environment variable, global skaffold configuration, or skaffold config for your current `kubectl` context.
+You could manually replace the image repository in `skaffold.yaml`, or you can use a flag, environment variable, global skaffold configuration, or skaffold config for your current `kubectl` context.

 Skaffold makes it easy to build, push, and deploy using a variety of tools by means of a **pluggable architecture** and also allows you to easily switch between these configurations with the **profiles** feature.
 Skaffold gives you options to use the tool you prefer in each stage of the build, push, deploy process.
 There are many build options (Dockerfile locally, Dockerfile in-cluster with Kaniko, Dockerfile on the cloud, Jib Maven/Gradle locally, etc.), deploy options (`kubectl`, Helm, Kustomize), and many optional image tag policies.
 This pluggability makes it possible to match the tools used in your production deployment pipeline.

 The profiles feature makes the pluggable architecture of Skaffold even more useful.
 A profile is a set of settings stored in `skaffold.yaml` that overrides the build, test and deploy sections of your current configuration.
 Profiles enable you to efficiently switch tools as you see fit depending on your context.
 You can activate a configuration with `skaffold run -p [PROFILE]`.
-For example, you could create one profile called `local` development, which uses the local Docker daemon to build images and `kubectl` to deploy them to a local cluster.
-After you finalize your design, you could switch to the `production` profile using Jib with Maven for your build tool and `helm` to deploy to your cluster.
+For example, you can create one profile called `local` development, which uses the local Docker daemon to build images and `kubectl` to deploy them to a local cluster.
+After you finalize your design, you can switch to the `production` profile using Jib with Maven for your build tool and `helm` to deploy to your cluster.